 Can I choose my baby’s parents?

 Yes!
 In today’s adoptions, you can select your baby’s adoptive parents, interview them, and get to know them before your baby is born.
+Your baby will grow up in a loving and nurturing home that provides everything you’d want for them.

 Lifetime’s website has profiles about prospective adoptive parents to look at to help you decide which is best for your child.
 You can interview them and get to know them before your baby is born.
 Besides choosing your baby’s parents, you have many other adoption options, including: